DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 _Being alone in this world._

-Kay frown hearing Rinne's words.
+Kai frown hearing Rinne's words.
 He already experienced on his own.
 The pain that she felt, he felt it too.